covcom/205CDE/labs/02 Git Remotes/gitRemote_worksheet.md

 origin	https://github.com/omanimesi/omaproj.git (fetch)
 origin	https://github.com/omanimesi/omaproj.git (push)
 ```
+(Above, paste the HTTPS URL that you copied from GitLab to replace your_GitLab_URL.)

 Then finally you want to push all your commits to your own repository located in new url.